alaTest Sites

-alaTest has collected and analyzed 15 reviews of Fitbit Versa 4.
+alaTest has collected and analyzed 16 reviews of Fitbit Versa 4.
 The average rating for this product is 3.5/5, compared to an average rating of 4.1/5 for other products in the same category for all reviews.
-Opinions about the comfort and portability are on the whole positive.
-The price and usability also get good comments.
-Many are negative about the size.
+People really like the comfort and portability.
+The price and usability also get good reviews.
+There are some negative opinions about the size.

 usability, price, portability, comfort